When it feels like your body is always working against you instead of with you, getting your nutrition right may feel like a far away goal.

 The reason to avoid lots of processed foods is because generally, their nutrient density is low and their energy density is high.
 This means they’re high in calories per gram and low in fiber per gram.
 When you eat these high calorie foods that are low in nutrient density, it takes more calories to get full and tends to result in overeating.

 So while highly processed foods add bulk to your digestive tract, they do so without aiding in digestion and other essential bodily functions.
-These fatty, salty foods can lead to obesity, which is a catalyst for hemorrhoid flare ups due to the added weight you’re adding to the frame of your body and added pressure on your circulatory system.
+Fatty, salty foods like potato chips or fried foods can lead to obesity, which is a catalyst for hemorrhoid flare ups due to the added weight you’re adding to the frame of your body and added pressure on your circulatory system.